GP-PCS: One-shot Feature-Preserving Point Cloud Simplification with Gaussian Processes on Riemannian Manifolds: Empirical evaluation

-\textit{Experimental details:} We evaluate our proposed method and the aforementioned baselines on three complex object-level point clouds from the Stanford 3D Scanning Repository \cite{levoy2005stanford}, namely \textit{Armadillo} ($N = 1,72,974$), \textit{Dragon} ($N = 4,37,645$) and \textit{Lucy} ($N = 1,40,27,872$).
+We evaluate our proposed method and the aforementioned baselines on three complex object-level point clouds from the Stanford 3D Scanning Repository \cite{levoy2005stanford}, namely \textit{Armadillo} ($N = 1,72,974$), \textit{Dragon} ($N = 4,37,645$) and \textit{Lucy} ($N = 1,40,27,872$).
 Let the \textit{simplification ratio} be defined as $\alpha = M/N$.
 In this work we focus on the challenging regime where we wish to significantly reduce the size of the cloud, such that $\alpha << 1$.
 It is in this regime that feature-preserving techniques such as ours become particularly important, as we do not have a large number of points to select, thus we must efficiently select points which allow us to capture the salient features of the original cloud.
 We chose $\alpha$ for each cloud by finding the minimum $\alpha$ at which all evaluated techniques were capable of forming simplified clouds from which meshes visually comparable to the original meshes could be generated \cite{levoy2005stanford}.
 This value varies depending on the surface complexity of each cloud, thus for \textit{Armadillo}, \textit{Dragon} and \textit{Lucy} we chose $\alpha = 0.05$, $0.03$ and $0.002$ respectively.
 Additionally, we also visually evaluate the point cloud simplification results of all aforementioned techniques on a noisy Armadillo from the PCPNet dataset \cite{guerrero2018pcpnet}, with $\alpha=0.05$.
 This corresponds to the original Armadillo model surface sampled $10^5$ times ($N = 1,00,000$), with Gaussian noise (of standard deviation $\sigma = 2.5\times 10^{-3} \times d$, where $d$ is bounding box diagonal length) added to every point position.
-Our code, which will be open sourced upon publication, is included in the supplementary material alongside further experimental details (Section 1).
+We also perform the same evaluation for three objects, an airplane, a glass and a toilet ($N = 2,048$ for all three) from ModelNet40 dataset \cite{wu20153d} to compare our method with APES.